2005 French riots: Salah Gaham's death

 Salah Gaham was a French concierge, born in Algeria.
-On the night of 2 November 2005, three cars were burned in the basement of the Forum, the building where he worked.
+On the night of 2 November 2005, three cars were burned in the basement of the Forum, the building where he worked in Besançon.
 He attempted to extinguish the fire but fell unconscious due to smoke inhalation.
 Firefighters attempted to resuscitate him but were unsuccessful.
 He died at the age of 34; this was the first death caused by the period of civil unrest.
 The mayor honored him by placing his name on a local street near the Forum.
 The street is called "Salah Gaham Square," and is marked by a commemorative plaque.

 Murders of Jean-Claude Irvoas and Jean-Jacques Le Chenadec

-On 27 October, Jean-Claude Irvoas, 56, was beaten to death by rioters, after being robbed while he was taking photographs of a street-lamp for his work in Epinay-sur-Seine, Seine-Saint-Denis.
+On 27 October, Jean-Claude Irvoas, 56, was beaten to death by rioters, after being robbed while he was taking photographs of a street-lamp for his work in Épinay-sur-Seine, Seine-Saint-Denis.
 On 4 November, Jean-Jacques Le Chenadec, 61, fell into a coma after being hit by Salaheddine Alloul, 22, and died a few days later.
 The victim was trying to extinguish a trash bin fire near his home at Stains, Seine-Saint-Denis.
+Alloul was later sentenced to five years in prison.